Islamists kill dozens in Nigeria Christmas bombs

 The Boko Haram Islamist sect, which aims to impose sharia law across the country, claimed responsibility for the three church bombs, the second Christmas in a row the group has caused mass carnage with deadly bombings of churches.
 Security forces also blamed the sect for two other blasts in the north.

-St Theresa's Catholic Church in Madala, a satellite town about 40 km from the centre of the capital Abuja, was packed when the bomb exploded just outside.
+St Theresa's Catholic Church in Madala, a satellite town about 40 km (25 miles) from the centre of the capital Abuja, was packed when the bomb exploded just outside.

 "We were in the church with my family when we heard the explosion.
 I just ran out," Timothy Onyekwere told Reuters.
 "Now I don't even know where my children or my wife are.
 I don't know how many were killed but there were many dead."